Dinosaur Jr.: Musical style and influences

-Dinosaur Jr has been described as alternative rock, indie rock, noise rock, noise pop, hardcore punk (first albums) and grunge (early nineties).
+Dinosaur Jr. has been categorized as alternative rock indie rock, noise rock, hardcore punk (early albums) and grunge (early 1990s).

-Dinosaur Jr. is considered to be an alternative rock band; however the band's musical style, compared to its underground contemporaries in the 1980s, differed in several ways.
-This included the influence of classic rock on the band's music, their use of feedback, extreme volume as well as loud-quiet dynamic, combined with Mascis's droning vocals.
-A characteristic of Mascis's vocal style is frequent use of vocal fry.
-Gerald Cosloy, head of Homestead Records, summarised the band's music: "It was its own bizarre hybrid. ...
+The band's musical style differed from its underground contemporaries in several ways, which included the influence of classic rock on the band's music, their use of feedback, extreme volume as well as loud-quiet dynamic, combined with Mascis's droning vocals.
+Music critic Byron Coley described the sound as an "orgone cloud of noise-terror."

+Gerald Cosloy, head of Homestead Records, summarized the band's music: "It was its own bizarre hybrid. ...
 It wasn't exactly pop, it wasn't exactly punk rock—it was completely its own thing".

+Lou Barlow has described the Phoenix, Arizona band Meat Puppets as "the singularly most influential band on both Dinosaur Jr. and Sebadoh."
+The band has also highlighted the influence of Neil Young, Black Sabbath, the Birthday Party, Scratch Acid, Sonic Youth, Green on Red, the Dream Syndicate, and Throbbing Gristle.